-You will have the opportunity to work in well-equipped professional workshops and studios with access seven days a week, 7am to 10pm.
-Workshops includes specialist equipment and facilities such as the forge, pottery and photography areas.
+Students have the opportunity to work in well-equipped professional workshops and studios with access seven days a week, 8.30am to 9pm.
+Workshops include specialist equipment and facilities such as the forge, pottery and photography areas.